 What skaters are in Tony Hawk's Pro Skater 1+2?

-The press release accompanying Tony Hawk's Pro Skater 1+2 gave a taste of the roster of real skater that will be available when the game launches in September:
+The press release accompanying the reveal Tony Hawk's Pro Skater 1+2 gave a taste of the classic roster of real skaters that will be available when the game launches in September:

 - Tony Hawk